thegreengorilla/powershell/README_V2.md

 The Script path must be an UNC path to your executable or bat file.
 We will use PowerShell, so let’s use the following path for PowerShell
 \\%COMPUTERNAME%\C$\Windows\system32\WindowsPowerShell\V1.0\Powershell.exe

-**Note: The script must be launched of the IDU/probe/collector that is serving the monitored device.**
+**Note: The script must be launched on the IDU/probe/collector that is serving the monitored device.**

 #### 2. Install the Varonis PowerShell Module